-- Personal Budgeting – Creating a personal budget is a tool to help you manage your income and expenses, track your monthly spending and pay down your debt.
-Determine how much money you’re making, set aside money for your needs each month (rent, hydro, groceries, etc.), and use the remainder to pay off your credit card debt or start an emergency savings fund.
-If the cost of your monthly needs far outweighs your monthly income, it might be time to consider calling a Licensed Insolvency Trustee.
+Budgeting helps you manage your income and expenses, track your monthly spending and pay down your debts.
+Start by determining how much money you’re making, set aside some for your monthly needs, and use the remainder to pay off your credit card debt or start an emergency savings fund.
+If your needs outweigh your income, consider calling a Licensed Insolvency Trustee.

-- Consumer Proposals – With this option, a licensed insolvency trustee will negotiate with your creditors on your behalf.
+With this option, a Licensed Insolvency Trustee will negotiate with your creditors on your behalf.
 Consumer proposals can help you to negotiate an extremely low settlement.
 Many times, creditors will accept less because it’s better than getting paid nothing at all, making it a win-win for you and for them.

-- Credit Counselling – This option helps you determine the underlying cause of your financial difficulties so you can avoid making the same mistakes in the future.
-You’ll learn valuable financial management skills, budgeting strategies, and more.
+This option helps you determine the underlying cause of your financial difficulties so you can avoid making the same mistakes in the future.
+You’ll learn valuable financial management skills, budgeting strategies and more.
 You’ll learn how to rebuild your credit and get a fresh start financially.